-b.
+- a.
+Midterm Exams.
+There will be four midterm exams.
+Each exam will consist of 35 multiple choice questions, worth 1 point each.
+These exams will be non-cumulative.
+Exam questions will be based both on lecture material, and on the assigned readings, even if these readings were not covered in class lectures.
+There will be no comprehensive final exam.
+Your LOWEST TWO SCORES will be averaged together.
+This will yield a total of 105 possible points.
+Answer keys and exam grades will be posted1) as soon as possible after each exam. - b.
 Appeal Procedure: If your answer to an exam question is marked as being incorrect but you feel it is correct, you may contest the question by writing an appeal.
 INDICATE WHICH QUESTION YOU ARE APPEALING, THE ANSWER THAT WE THINK IS CORRECT AND THE ANSWER THAT YOU THINK IS BETTER, PLUS A RATIONALE FOR WHY YOU THINK YOUR ANSWER IS BETTER.
 The written appeal must be based on material presented in the book or in a lecture (please indicate page number of text or date of lecture).
-The appeal must be e-mailed to email101@uw.edu BEFORE THE DATE OF THE NEXT EXAM.
-The TAs will review each appeal and give credit if appropriate.
+The appeal must be e-mailed to email101@uw. edu BEFORE THE DATE OF THE NEXT EXAM.
+The TAs will review each appeal and give credit if appropriate. - c.

-c.
 Extra Credit.
 Extra credit points can be earned by serving as a research subject in projects approved by the Department of Psychology for that purpose.
-Click on the "Extra Credit" menu item on Psych101B website to learn more, or go directly to the Subject Pool website at http://web.psych.washington.edu/subjectpool/index.html.
+To find out more about this, click the link to the Subject Pool website at http://web.psych.washington.edu/subjectpool/index.html.